tio/input-emulator/README.md

-A scriptable input emulator for Linux which instructs the kernel to create virtual keyboard, mouse, and touch input devices through which one can perform various high level actions (typing, movement, gestures, etc.) via command-line or script.
+A scriptable input emulator for Linux which instructs the kernel to create virtual keyboard, mouse, and touch input devices through which one can perform various high level actions (typing, movement, gestures, etc.) via command-line.

 Similar actions can be performed with existing tools but they are either bound to X (eg. xdotool) or operates with low level events (evemu-create,